loanmarket/mycrm-api-sample/README.md

 ## Using the Sample Client

-In the [MyCrmSampleClient](./MyCrmSampleClient) folder edit the [appsettings.json](./MyCrmSampleClient/appsettings.json) file to populate the following values:
+Go to the [MyCrmSampleClient](./MyCrmSampleClient) folder and edit the [appsettings.json](./MyCrmSampleClient/appsettings.json) file to populate the following values:

 ```json
 {